Spot Welding

 Applications

-• Automotive body-in-white panels and brackets
+• Automotive body-in-white panels

 • Sheet metal enclosures and cabinets

-• Wire mesh and wire frame assemblies
+• Wire mesh and sheet attachments

 When to Choose Spot Welding